alvinAdler/TouchTypingApplication/README.md

 ## How to use the application

-Below is the tutorial to use various features of the application.
+Below is the tutorial to use various features of the application:

+1.